 These aren’t only unique gifts for bike riders – they can be used for photography and filming at other times too.

 Estimated price: £147+

-Why not make 2022 the year you (or at least the cyclist you’re buying for!) get faster on the bike?
+Why not make 2023 the year you (or at least the cyclist you’re buying for!) get faster on the bike?
 Trust us, coaching is among the very best gifts for road cyclists you could buy!

 James knows that achieving your cycling goals is not just about signing up to a training plan plan.
 He has developed an Academy that sits along side his training plans.
 The Academy is a virtual group that you take part in while working through the plan.
 It helps keep you motivated, especially over the winter months.
 You can ask questions, discuss training or just share your ride with other members and the coaches.

 James also has a training plan and Academy specifically focused on completing Mallorca 312.
-Perfect if the cyclist in your life has a place in 2022’s event!
+Perfect if the cyclist in your life has a place in the next event!

 5. Work stand

 When researching this post, we asked around for the best Christmas gifts cyclists had given/received.
 One person mentioned their bike stand, given to them 25 years ago and still in frequent use.